The Collection of a random urine sample

 A red top and a white top sample container

-If you are given a sample container with a red top (see photo) you will also be given a small, disposable cup.
+If you are given a sample container for Microbiology testing with a red top (see photo) you will also be given a small, disposable cup.
 This cup is used to catch your urine and then transfer it to the red-top tube.

 What is the powder already in the container?